projectweekend/Pi-Control-Service/README.md

 ### Configuring the GPIO service

 A config file, written in [YAML](http://en.wikipedia.org/wiki/YAML), is used to define the initial pin setup.
 If a pin is not defined here it will not be available to **Pi-Control-Service**.
 You can save this file anywhere.
-You will provide a path for the module to access it in your code.
+You will provide a path to the file in your code.
 The following snippet shows an example configuration file:

 ```yaml
 18: